shamimchadgit/terraform-ecs-fargate-url-shortener/README.md

 ## Why This Project

-Historic URL shorteners are often rightly coupled systems when analytics processing happens synchronously.
-This provides a single point of failure, in-turn increased latency and limits scalability.
+Historic URL shorteners are often tightly coupled systems when analytics processing happens synchronously.
+This provides a single point of failure, in-turn increases latency and limits scalability.

 This project illustrates how to build secure, cost-conscious AWS infrastructure that:
 - Decouples user-facing operations from analytics processing